Thomas-Flitcroft/Batch-Duration-Monitoring/README.md

   - **2. The size of the AWS instance.**

     - Larger, more powerful AWS instances drastically decrease batch run time.
-    - There are 4 types of AWS instance which reduce the batch run times by the following percentage:
+    - There are 4 types of AWS instance which reduce the batch run times by the below percentages:

+   - **3. The time since the first batch run**

+     - Summaries of each batch run are saved and re-processed in subsequent batch runs to analyse new data against old data.
+As time goes on, the amount of historical data that needs to be re-processed grows, which increases the batch run time.

 | AWS Instance Size      | Batch Time Reduction |
 | ----------- | ----------- |